A good homeschool desk makes all the difference when it comes to a functional homeschool room that isn’t an eye sore.

 6. Storage!
 The more storage you create, the more places you have to put everything and the less unorganized it will all be.

-Everything in my homeschool room
+Inside my homeschool room

 - These two desks in Walnut